Encapsule/onm/src/core/README.md

 To get a RAL, client code codes calls a RAS, or DOA instance providing a Resource Identifier String (RIS).

-onm supports onm-format XRI variants dot-delimited path, LRI, and URI for use in various human and machine scenarios.
+onm supports dot-delimited path, LRI, and URI RIS variants for use in various human and machine scenarios.

 RIS strings are parsed to form RAS queries which may resolve to a RAL, or fail to indicate that desired resource is outside the address space of the queried RAS.